Asciizzz/AsczEngineRT-v0/ReadMe.md

 #### Second Iteration

 - A good way to implement kinda-real-time-path-tracing is by using **Temporal Accumulation**, which averages the result of the previous frame with the current frame to reduce noise and artifacts as long as the camera doesn't move.
-This will *introduces alot of noises and artifacts* at first, but significantly *reduce render time*, allowing the frame to converge to a cleaner image over time, as well as providing a more interactive experience (since you can still move the camera around).
+This will *introduces alot of noises and artifacts* at first, but significantly *reduce render time*, allowing the frame to converge to a cleaner image over time, as well as providing a more interactive experience (since you can still kinda move the camera around).

 <p align="center">
   <img src="assets/Demos/PathTracing3.png" alt="Demo Image"/>